Svvite/v_house/README.md

 Make sure to share your pack with me, if you want me to add it to the standard-pack.
 I'd be very thankful =).

 ######How to change the languagepack:
-  Simply change the languagepack in the 'config.js' of v_house to your desired language.
+  Simply change the languagepack in the 'config.js' of **v_house** to your desired language.
-  Note: If your package is called "fr.js", you have to change the languagepack config to: 'fr'.
+  Note: If your package is called *fr.js*, you have to change the languagepack config to: 'fr'.